 A heating system that provides maximum visibility for the operator in all weather conditions is essential for any railway windshield, regardless of size or shape.
 The heating system also needs to operate rapidly and efficiently to minimize time waiting for the windshield to clear.

-NASG Holdings LLC offers two optimized electrical heating systems – B-plex, based on a conductive coated glass technology, and Wire Grid, a system using advanced conductive wire technology.
-NASG guarantees the preservation of colors (colorimetry) and high optical quality whatever the requirements of the windshield specification and relevant safety standards.
+CGS offers two optimized electrical heating systems – B-plex, based on a conductive coated glass technology, and Wire Grid, a system using advanced conductive wire technology.
+CGS guarantees the preservation of colors (colorimetry) and high optical quality whatever the requirements of the windshield specification and relevant safety standards.

-A NASG designed heating system can also improve the ballistic performance of a windshield, especially its impact resistance at low temperatures.
+A CGS designed heating system can also improve the ballistic performance of a windshield, especially its impact resistance at low temperatures.

 B-plex Coating Technology

-All NASG Side window systems are certified in accordance with U.S. and international railway standards.
+All CGS Side window systems are certified in accordance with U.S. and international railway standards.